Anton0729/ToDo-List-Project/Readme.md

 1. **FastAPI with PostgreSQL Setup**
 2. **CRUD Operations for Managing Tasks**
-   - Create a task
+   - Get a list of all tasks
-   - Retrieve a list of tasks
+   - Get a list of all user's tasks
-   - Retrieve detailed information about a task by ID
+   - Get information about a specific task
+   - Create new task
-   - Update task information
+   - Update task information (can be updated only by owner)
-   - Delete a task
+   - Delete a task (can be updated only by owner)
 3. **Task Filtering and Pagination**
 4. **Docker Container with Docker Compose**
 5. **JWT User Authentication and Authorization**